Last updated: Sep-18-2024

 Transformation editor

-In the transformation editor you can apply, and preview various transformations, then click Insert to use this transformed asset as your media item.
-Unlike when using the Media Editor, your original asset remains unmodified.
+In the transformation editor you can apply and preview various transformations.
+Once you are satisfied with the adjustments, click Insert to use this transformed asset as your media item.
+Unlike the Media Editor, your original asset remains unmodified.

 For more details, see Asset and transformation editing in the Digital Asset Management guide.